 It sounds simple to increase margins on related items but sifting through the data to discover the popular items and their related items can be an impossible task.
 There are mountains of data, and every sale may be influenced by competitors.

-Retailers need an automated, artificial intelligence-based solution capable of understanding internal sales patterns and synthesize that information with competitor pricing.
+Retailers need an automated, artificial intelligence-based solution capable of understanding internal sales patterns and synthesizing that information with competitor pricing.
 Done in real-time, these systems can create compelling offers for online website visitors.

 Effective dynamic pricing engines are capable of finding the right price to close a sale.
 They use sophisticated machine learning techniques to ensure that each sale generates the highest margin possible for the specific customer.